caseyocampo/chrome-extension-leads-tracker/README.md

 Download this repo and unzip it.

 Then, open Google Chrome and go to `chrome://extensions/` to manage your extensions.

-Here's we'll start by toggling developer mode on, and then upload the unzipped folder.
+Here we'll start by toggling developer mode on.

 At the top right of the page, there should be an option to toggle Developer mode on.

 ![Developer Mode](developer-mode.png)

-After activating Developer mode, we'll load our chrome extension.
+After activating Developer mode, we can load our chrome extension.

 ### Loading the Chrome Extension